-The seven-segment displays and and repeatedly during the data transfer.
+The seven-segment displays and here and here is repeatedly during the data transfer.
 Wait until the display returns back to the former display.
-(Transfer time differs depending on the amount of data, such as the project size.) - (4) When the storage has been completed, with is displayed on the seven-segment for two seconds.
+(Transfer time differs depending on the amount of data, such as the project size.)

+(4) When the storage has been completed, I is displayed on the seven-segment for two seconds.

-When the storage has failed, CE is displayed on the seven-segment for two seconds.
+When the storage has failed, $\square EE\square$ is displayed on the seven-segment for two seconds.